Paula Rego, Secrets & Stories: Critical reception

 Reception in the UK and Portugal was enthusiastic across the board.
-On 25 March Sarah Hughes' wrote in The Observer: "This astonishing, intimate Film is both an astute appraisal of artist Paula Rego's work and a fascinating portrait of the relationship between the artist and her son Nick Willing, who directs" The Financial Times gave it 4 stars and Martin Hoyle wrote: "The result is frank, outspoken, moving, vigorously unregretful that begs for feature film treatment."
-Rachel Ward writes in The Times that "This Film by her son Nick Willing is quite an eye-opener and a vivid portrait of art as salvation." and Rachel Campbell-Johnston also writes in The Times that: "Rego talks with stark frankness and puckish laughter about everything".
-The Daily Telegraph's Lowenna Waters writes: " The film... involves some piercingly honest anecdotes from mother to son."
-In The Guardian, Juliet Rix wrote "This deeply intimate film ranges across the life and art of the Portuguese-born artist, whose work is bracketed with Lucian Freud, Frank Auerbach and David Hockney."
+In The Observer on 25 March, Sarah Hughes' wrote, "This astonishing, intimate Film is both an astute appraisal of artist Paula Rego's work and a fascinating portrait of the relationship between the artist and her son Nick Willing, who directs" Martin Hoyle of the Financial Times gave it 4 stars, writing, "The result is frank, outspoken, moving, vigorously unregretful that begs for feature film treatment."
+Rachel Ward of The Times wrote, "This Film by her son Nick Willing is quite an eye-opener and a vivid portrait of art as salvation."
+Rachel Campbell-Johnston, also of The Times, wrote, "Rego talks with stark frankness and puckish laughter about everything".
+In a review for The Daily Telegraph, Lowenna Waters wrote, "The film... involves some piercingly honest anecdotes from mother to son."
+In The Guardian, Juliet Rix wrote, "This deeply intimate film ranges across the life and art of the Portuguese-born artist, whose work is bracketed with Lucian Freud, Frank Auerbach and David Hockney."